Learning Farsi Online

 The Usage of Past Continuous Tense in Persian Language

-The past continuous tense in Persian, also known as the past progressive tense, describes actions or events that were in progress at a particular point in the past.
+The past continuous tense in Persian describes actions or events that were in progress at a particular point in the past.
 The past continuous tense in Persian grammar emphasizes the duration or continuity of an event or action that was happening in the past.
 Here are some common usages of the simple past continuous tense in Persian:

-– “او داشت غذا میخورد که تلفن زنگ زد” (u dāsht ghazā mikhord ke telefon zang zad) – “He was eating when the phone rang.”
+– “او داشت غذا میخورد که تلفن زنگ زد” (ou dāsht ghazā mikhord ke telefon zang zad) – “He was eating when the phone rang.”

 The Structure of the Past Continuous Tense in Persian Language